Starting your childminding business

 - HM Revenue and Customs.
 You will need to register as self-employed for taxation purposes.
 This useful training course will help you do this.
 Remember to keep a secure note of your 10-digit Unique Tax Reference (UTR) number.
 You'll need this to sign up to offer Tax-Free Childcare.
 You will also need to adjust your National Insurance contributions.

 - Companies House.
 You'll need to register your business if it's a limited company or limited liability partnership (LLP).

-- Ofsted or a childminding agency.
+- Ofsted or a childminding agency (England only).
 If you are planning to care for children under 8 years old you will need to register with Ofsted or a childminding agency.
 This process can take up to 12 weeks.
 You will also need to complete a DBS check to do this, and have completed a pre-registration training course or have an adequate knowledge and understanding of the Early Years Foundation Stage (EYFS).
 Read more about the registration process here.

 - Information Commissioner.
 As a childminder, you will need to register with the Information Commissioner's Office and be aware of all data protection laws for holding photos and information on the children in your care.
 There's more detail about the legal ins and outs of being a childminder here.

 - And of course you should join PACEY!
 Find out more about the benefits PACEY membership brings.

 You need to let people know you are setting up as a childminder.
 Consider having a website and setting up a social media business account and dedicated email address.
 It's worth also registering with your local Family Information Service and other childcare search directories you find useful.
 Find out how to market and promote your business here.

 Make sure everyone locally knows that you are setting up a childminding business – local networks and contacts will help spread the word.
 What about hosting a launch event at your home and inviting friends and contacts to start off your business with a celebration?

 Joining PACEY is a great way of connecting with other childminders and gaining support from the advice, training and support we offer.